-When trying to determine which one would be the best fit, HR MBA versus Masters in Human Resources, you will need to consider your professional goals and whether you are prepared to make the level of personal and monetary commitment required to complete a Master’s in Business Administration degree.
+When trying to determine which one would be the best fit, an MBA in HR versus Masters in Human Resources, you will need to consider your professional goals.
 The MBA in HR and the Masters in HR degree programs will help you qualify for work in the same field, but these programs are not the same.

 MBA with HR Concentration

 The MBA with a concentration in Human Resources program curriculum is mainly focused on business.
 Students enrolled in this program take a certain number of business courses which give them a broad base of knowledge of how all the parts of a modern business operate and work together.

 Most MBA in HR programs are open to students with an undergraduate degree in any major.
 Since the focus of an MBA is business, students can build a business foundation while in graduate school.

 The Human Resources Management component of a Master of Business Administration program is confined to the electives that the participant chooses to take.
 These courses don’t make up the majority of the credits that the student is required to complete to obtain the degree.
 Students in an MBA in HR program can expect to take courses like:

 - Business Management

 MBA in HR students will also take courses focused on HR.
 Students pursuing their MBA in human resources don’t take as many courses in HR as those pursuing a master’s in HR.
 They may take three or four courses dedicated to HR.
 These might include:

 - Talent Acquisition

 A graduate of an HR MBA program is well qualified for a number of positions, since he or she has skills which can be applied to different parts of running a business.
 While the concentration may be in the Human Resources field, a graduate from this program can apply for other types of positions with a company.
 Job opportunities might include: